-Nicky Henderson is hoping Sprinter Sacre can succeed where stablemate Finian’s Rainbow failed in tomorrow’s Racing Post Arkle Chase at Cheltenham.
+Nicky Henderson is hoping Sprinter Sacre can succeed where stablemate Finian’s Rainbow failed in today's Racing Post Arkle Chase.

 Sprinter Sacre is set to face just five rivals in the two-mile novice championship, and arrives on the back of three ultra-impressive wins over fences.